Characteristics of auto-entrepreneur status.

 • Choice of health insurance organization and declaration of rights

-• Preference for payment in full discharge of income tax
+• The preference for the discharging payment of income tax.

-For retailers and craftsmen, a certificate of registration with the relevant official register is mandatory.
-All you need to enclose is a copy of your identity card.
+For traders and craftspeople, registration with the relevant official register is mandatory.
+Among the documents to be attached, a copy of your identity document is sufficient.

-More than 1.2 million French people have adopted the micro-entrepreneur status since its creation in 2008!
+More than 1.2 million French people have adopted the micro-entrepreneur status since it was created in 2008!

-Between 2017 and 2018, micro-enterprise registrations rose by 28%, making it the most dynamic legal status nationwide!
+Between 2017 and 2018, micro-enterprise registrations increased by 28% - it's the most dynamic legal status nationwide!

-This success can be explained by the legislative changes that have come into force since January 1ᵉʳ, 2018, and in particular the doubling of sales thresholds.
+This success can be explained by the legislative changes that came into effect on January 1, 2018, especially the doubling of the turnover thresholds.

 Written by our expert Paul LASBARRERES-CANDAU